les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-09-14-devrions-estimer-les-projets.markdown

 So for the PO to cost the item, she just needs to ask the team if it is understood or needs breaking down.
 If the PO considers it high enough priority she will want to introduce it in Sprint Planning so that it gets built right away, if it makes sense to do so.
 Sprint Planning is the place for the team to break down the story if required and decide if it can be delivered in the Sprint.
 If it can, the cost of the item is essentially 2 weeks of team wages (assuming production deployment is done at the end of the Sprint – a continuous delivery model can improve speed to market and ROI, but that’s a discussion for another day).

 Donc pour que le PO puisse chiffrer l'item, il doit juste demander à l'équipe si l'item est compris ou s'il doit être décomposé.
 Si le PO le considère comme ayant une priorité assez haute, il voudra le présenter au _sprint planning_ afin qu'il soit vu tout de suite, si cela a un sens de faire ainsi.
-Le _sprint planning_ est le moment pour l'équipe de décomposer la story si nécessaire et de décider si elle peut être livré pendant le sprint.
+Le _sprint planning_ est le moment pour l'équipe de décomposer la story si nécessaire et de décider si elle peut être livrée pendant le sprint.
 Si elle peut, le coût de l'item est essentiellement les 2 semaines de salaires de l'équipe (en supposant que le déploiement en production soit fait à la fin du sprint  - un modèle de livraison continu peut améliorer la vitesse de mise sur le marché et le ROI, mais ceci est une discussion pour une autre fois).

 If the item can’t be delivered in the Sprint, the PO can simply look at how many stories have been spawned from the epic item and determine the likelihood of it being delivered in the next Sprint or the Sprint after, based on how many stories the team usually gets through.
 This leads me nicely on to the topic of how we measure velocity in the absence of story points.